 With a U-patterned plateau rubber sole on a relatively pointy last.
 Common with woven check pattern of upper on vamp.
 Can come with strap and buckle or laces.
 If with laces, eyelets are commonly D-rings.
 Arrived on the market in the 1950s.
+It´s characterized by patterned plateau wedge outsole, normally with buckle and strap or laces featuring ankle high quarters.

 There are many reports on the Brother Creeper to originate from British soldiers positioned in North African deserts during WW2.
 Their thick soled crepe boots help deal with the extremities of the heat and the sandy terrain of the area made.
 Many got fond of these shoes and brought them back to UK after service.
 Well back in UK the soldiers still wearing the shoes hit the nightclubs and an increasing number of civilians followed on the trend.
 In 1949 George Hamilton Cox joined his father’s shoemaking company and got to work pioneering the company’s signature Creeper shoe, which was marketed under the name ‘Hamilton.’
 During the 1950s in England a subculture called Teddy Boys emerged defining themselves with dandy fashion and where music had a big influence.
 They had adopted these heavy outsoled shoes as part of their outfit and helped increase the popularity.